modigas/choco-internship-week1/README.md

 python manage.py scrape
 ```
 scrape is the command that launches scrapy spiders, that writes all data in the PostgreSQL database.

+Celery and REST API functionality is not realized at this moment, but will be added later.)